seanpat09/blog/HiddenCostOfTechnicalDebt.md

 2. **Allow for time to pay back technical debt:** After something is delivered, take a sprint/iteration/etc. to clean things up before diving into the next project.
 It's good for the code and a productive way to do a retrospective on what was just accomplished.

 3. **Don't lie about deadlines:** This might seem obvious, but I've seen managers do this.
 These aren't dinner reservations, don't expect them to be late and say they have one month when they actually have five weeks.
-Instead, you'll get something that hobbles across the finish line of one month deadline and then a slew of bug fixes that'll probably break during the last week.
+Instead, you'll get something that hobbles across the finish line at the one month deadline and then the last week wilil consist of a slew of bug fixes that'll probably break other things.

 ##What you can do if you are a developer